f-aguzzi/ChemFuseKit/docs/docs/svm/svm.md

 - `predict(self, x_data)`: performs classification based on SVM
   - *raises*:
     - `RuntimeError("The model hasn't been trained yet!")` if the model is null
-    - `TypeError("X data for prediction cannot be empty.")` if the input data is null

 ## Example